adedamola26/data-pipeline-4-online-retail/README.md

 > the name of the country where each customer resides

-## Scope

-This project focused on building a data pipeline that extracts a dataset from Kaggle and prepared the data for building a dashboard.
-Data quality checks were performed at mutiple points along the pipeline.
-No machine learning models were trained in this project.

 ## The Workflow

 The picture below shows the sequence of tasks that make up the pipeline.